 The City of Princeton Police Department will be concentrating its efforts on clearing up all pending warrants.
 If you wish to avoid embarrassment and the expense of arrest, contact the Princeton Municipal Court and pay your fines.

 Warrant Status / Arrest Warrants

 Once a citation has gone into warrant status additional fees will be added to the fine amount and court costs.
 As stated on the back of the citation, you have 20 days to make a court appearance regarding your citation.
 After 20 days, if you have not made an acceptable disposition of your case, an arrest warrant may be issued.

 You are subject to arrest, and information about you and your vehicle may be entered into a statewide police database.
 Should you be stopped for any reason, the law enforcement officer will be notified by the police dispatcher that there is an outstanding warrant for your arrest.
 You may be taken to jail, and your vehicle will be impounded at your expense.

-Additionally, the City employs a warrant officer who is routinely arresting persons at their home and or place of employment.
+Additionally, the City employs a warrant officer who is routinely arresting persons at their homes and or places of employment.

 The City of Princeton Municipal Court is serious about serving arrest warrants, and it is suggested that you consider this a serious matter as well.
 It will be costly and embarrassing to be arrested at your home or business.

 Omni / Base Services of Texas

 We are registered with Omni/Base Services of Texas.
 This service provides the Texas Department of Public Safety with the names and driver's license numbers of violators who have outstanding balances with our Court.
-Once your name and driver's license is registered with Omni/Base Services of Texas, you will NOT be able to renew your driver's license until the case has been lawfully dispositioned.
+Once your name and driver's license are registered with Omni/Base Services of Texas, you will NOT be able to renew your driver's license until the case has been lawfully dispositioned.

 If your case has gone into warrant status, your options include: